-Realize that quiescent conditions (no input signal applied), from the image below is easy to see that Vbe1=Vbe3 and Vbe2=Vbe4, so the voltage in the Va node is exactly the same as in Vb, forcing Idiff = 0.
+On quiescent conditions (no input signal applied), it is easy to see that Vbe1=Vbe3 and Vbe2=Vbe4, so the voltage in the Va node is exactly the same as in Vb, forcing Idiff = 0.

 And now there are 2 approaches to get the same conclusion: